 Thoughts/changes:

-For my heart's sake, I only used 1 stick of butter.
+For my heart's sake, I only used 1 stick of butter, apologies to Emeril.

 I think I was a bit hasty with the roux, probably could have gone for more brown than golden-brown.